scipy-lectures/scientific-python-lectures/packages/scikit-learn/index.rst

 .. tip::

-    Sometimes, in Machine Learning it is useful to use feature selection to decide which features are most useful for a particular problem.
+    Sometimes, in Machine Learning it is useful to use feature selection to decide which features are the most useful for a particular problem.
     Automated methods exist which quantify this sort of exercise of choosing the most informative features.